 - Gatun Locks – the three locks that are on the Caribbean side of the canal.
 They lie near the city of Colón, an hour's drive from Panama City.

 Most of the Panama Canal was created in the early 1900s when they built a dam near Colón and dredged the canal.
-Gatun is the largest lake; the other is Miraflores.
-On the Pacific side, two locks raise ships to Miraflores Lake.
-At the other end of Miraflores Lake a single lock at Pedro Miguel lifts ships to Gatun Lake.
+The dam created two lakes: Miraflores and Gatun.
+Both of them are above sea level.
+Traveling from the Pacific, two locks raise ships up to Miraflores Lake.
+Ships travel through Miraflores Lake and at the other end, a single lock at Pedro Miguel lifts ships to Gatun Lake.
 A triple flight of locks at Gatun lowers them to the Caribbean (Atlantic) side.

 When the Panama Canal opened in 1914 it set up a set of guidelines for the maximum size that would be allowed to enter and termed it “Panamax.”
 The size includes the width and length of the available lock chambers, the depth of water in the canal, and the height of the bridges that span the canal.
 The third set of locks, which opened in June of 2016, allows even larger, “New Panamax” ships.